 Fireplace Maintenance

 Gas fireplaces need annual cleaning and adjustment by a chimney expert to ensure safe and efficient operation.
-Apart from that, a little dusting is all you need.
+Apart from that, some dusting is all you need to keep the space neat and safe.

 Wood-burning fireplaces produce soot and creosote that sticks to the chimney lining.
 If not cleaned regularly, it can accumulate and create blockages inside.
-It’s also a fire hazard, so regular cleaning is mandatory.
+It’s also a fire hazard, so regular cleaning by a chimney sweep company is mandatory.

 Wood-burning fireplaces contain a lot of ash and soot produced by wood combustion.
-Homeowners need to clean their fireplaces to get rid of them frequently.
-If not, soot and ash can ruin carpets and furniture and cause respiratory issues.
+Homeowners must frequently clean their fireplaces to avoid soot and ash damage to carpets, furniture, and other parts of the home.

 ——